ggxchain/documentation/src/developer-documentation/keys/keys.md

 GGX chain supports the following key standards for its accounts:

 ##### ed25519
 This format **is required** for running a validator node.
 However, conversion between sr25519 and ed25519 is not straightforward since they are different elliptic curve systems.
 They have different mathematical foundations and converting a private key from one to the other can compromise security.

-Therefore, it's recommended to use ed25519 keys for validator nodes and sr25519 or EVM-based keys for end users.
+It is recommended to use sr25519 or EVM-based keys for end users rather than ed25519.

 ##### sr25519
 Also known as **Schnorr/Ristretto 25519**.
 An elliptic curve cryptography algorithm optimized for Substrate-based chains, providing efficient signature verification. sr25519 provides a high level of security and resistance against various attacks.